a2stuff/a2d/CONTRIBUTING.md

     produced by da65 which are _not_ in _two_ nested scopes.
 A scope is used for the overall structure of a module, and a nested scope is used for procedures.
-This counts labels which are not in either, and thus may likely have some affinity for a particular address and can't be safely moved.
+This counts labels which are not in either, and thus may have some affinity for a particular address and therefore can't be safely moved.

 * **scoped** counts the number of auto-generated labels like `L1234` produced by da65 which _are_ inside two nested scopes.
 Once a label